 Credit risk is the risk that an issuer or a counterparty will cause a financial loss to the Fund by failing to discharge an obligation.
-Investments in debt securities, trading financial instruments and loans and receivables are potentially subject to credit risk.
+Cash at bank, deposits with banks and other financial institutions, debt securities, derivative financial instruments, receivables and other assets, and placement with the Exchange Fund are potentially subject to credit risk.
 The Fund selects issuer or counterparty with good credit standing, strong financial strength and sizeable capital.
 The Fund also limits the individual exposure, in accordance with a documented risk management and investment strategy, and monitors credit risk on a continuous basis.